 In April 2018 we co-hosted the Cartophilic Convention for the third time, this was at Lynnsport in Kings Lynn and our partners were the East Anglia Cigarette Card Club.
 We also agreed to provide free valuations to the general public and advice on any cards that their family had collected in the past, or that were found in attics etc.

-Our meeting on October 6th was the first to take place at our brand new home, The Rugby Club.
-This is actually part of The Princess Royal Sports Arena, Great Fen Road, Boston PE21 7PB.
-And if that address sounds familiar, that’s because its only just past our former home – in fact its the next building on the left!
-Nothing else is changing, our meetings are still going to start at 10 am, they will still regularly feature at least one visiting dealer, with a range of cards, binders and pages, and we will also continue our very popular auctions.
+Our meeting on October 6th 2018 was the first to take place at our brand new home, this being The Rugby Club, actually part of The Princess Royal Sports Arena in Boston, very close to our former home – in fact it was the next building on the left!
+Has any Cartophilic Branch re-located closer?
+However nothing else changed, all our meetings still started at 10 am, they still regularly featured at least one visiting dealer, with a range of cards, binders and pages, and we also continued to host our very popular auctions.